Text size adjustment

 Use of power from shore in the petroleum industry will have consequences for the whole power system onshore.
 Information regarding both energy requirements and power demand (GWh and MW) from the sector of the petroleum industry that gets power from shore is necessary both to secure an effective operation of the power system onshore, and to help plan for prudent development over time.

 It is important when planning to have the best possible overview and knowledge of both energy consumption and power demand.
-Power demand from the onshore grid, measured as maximum load during the course of a year, from the installations that get power from shore will vary over time.
+Power demand from the onshore grid, measured as maximum load during a year, from the installations that get power from shore will vary over time.
 This applies to both facilities that receive power from shore via subsea cables and land facilities that are directly connected to the domestic power grid.
 It`s the power demand that regulates the dimensioning requirement of the transmission capacity in the power grid.

 This information will be used in various analyses the authorities perform regarding the offshore activity.
 In order to ensure a uniform basis for the analysis, the project attributes are based on lists with pre-defined selections (drop-down lists).
 Therefore, only one value can be selected in each cell.
 The selections shall be reflected in the profile collection below.